Speed Factory Racing

 Speed Factory Racing is an auto racing team based in Spain.

 History

 Speed Factory Racing was formed by Lithuanian rally driver Dalius Steponavicius in 2008 with a target to help and prepare race drivers for endurance racing.
 During the period from 2008 to the end of 2014 Speed Factory Racing won three times in the drivers classification of the Radical European Masters (2008, 2009, 2012).
-Speed Factory Racing entered the European Le Mans Series in 2015 and ran the Ginetta-Juno LMP3 car, winning the third place in the Team Classification.
+Speed Factory Racing entered the European Le Mans Series in 2015 and ran the Ginetta-Juno LMP3 car, winning third place in the Team Classification.
 From 2016 to 2018 the team ran a Ligier JS P3 in the European Le Mans Series.